 The first stage is the launch phase where you set a price based on expected demand.
 This price is also determined by competing products in the market.

 The second stage is where some data begins to come in about sales patterns.
-This module adjusts price based on real-world demand.
+This module adjusts prices based on real-world demand.

 When Should You Implement Dynamic Pricing?

 This is the most important question.
 Under what conditions should sellers alter prices of their products.
 Let’s take a look: